ncatlab/nlab-content/pages/2/7/2/0/272/content.md

 and this:

-* Hellmut Baumg&#228;rtel: Operatoralgebraic Methods in Quantum Field Theory.
+* Hellmut Baumg&#228;rtel: Operator algebraic Methods in Quantum Field Theory.
 A series of lectures.
 Akademie Verlag 1995 ([ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:0839.46063&format=complete))

 There is much more literature one should point to here, eventually.
 For instance for the connection between the AQFT axioms and the perturbative Feynman-integral techniques much used in [[quantum field theory]], see